-Thank you to all of the applicants who applied for this award, to the Awards Selection Committee for adjudication of the candidates and to the University of Manitoba for their administrative support to the process.
+Thank you to the Awards Selection Committee for adjudication of the candidates, and to the McLaughlin Foundation and the University of Manitoba for their financial and administrative support to the process.

 Click here for the Media Release.

-Congratulations to Dr. Versha Banerji for being selected as the 11th Annual MMSF / SBRC Richard Hoeschen Memorial Award Recipient
+Congratulations to Dr. David Dawe, Dr. Yoav Keynan and Dr. Afshin Raouf for being selected as the 12th Annual MMSF / SBRC Richard Hoeschen Memorial Award Recipients

-Thank you to all of the applicants who applied for this award, to the BSc Awards Selection Committee for adjudication of the candidates, and to the University of Manitoba for administrative support to the process.
+Thank you to the B.Sc.
+Awards Selection Committee for adjudication of the candidates, and to the University of Manitoba for administrative support to the process.

 Click here for the Media Release.